Quintessence of British air-racing's Golden Age

 Several months later, with the Second World War entering its opening phase, the 'Golden Era' of competition flying in Britain came to an end.

-Today, 80 years young, G-AEXF is the survivor of several major crashes, innumerable hair-raising ‘moments’ and a spell of wretched neglect, but is these days safely in the hands of the Shuttleworth Trust at Old Warden airfield near Biggleswade in Bedfordshire.
+Today, more than 80 years young, G-AEXF is the survivor of several major crashes, innumerable hair-raising ‘moments’ and a spell of wretched neglect, but is these days safely in the hands of the Shuttleworth Trust at Old Warden airfield near Biggleswade in Bedfordshire.
 It flies on special occasions, much to the appreciation of visitors to the vintage air-displays that take place there each year.
 The sight and sound sooth all but hearts of flint.

 From the moment the Mew Gull's wheels leave the ground there is magic in the air.